3 Simple Steps - How to save money and create engaging YouTube marketing videos with your smartphone

 So, to sum up, you absolutely can shoot excellent marketing videos for YouTube, Facebook, Instagram and Twitter, too, using just your smartphone.

-Second choice is an iPad or tablet.
+Second choice is an iPad or tablet or your laptop.
 If you don’t have one, ask a friend who has one to help you.

-If you prepare based on our system the shooting should only take a couple of hours.
+If you prepare based on the MYB method, the shooting should only take a couple of hours.
 You could take your friend to dinner after.

 The only video equipment you need is this: